Kometa-Team/Kometa/docs/config/operations.md

 ###### Metadata Backup

-??? blank "`metadata_backup` - Creates/Maintains a PMM Metadata File for the library.<a class="headerlink" href="#metadata-backup" title="Permanent link">¶</a>"
+??? blank "`metadata_backup` - Creates/Maintains a Kometa Metadata File for the library.<a class="headerlink" href="#metadata-backup" title="Permanent link">¶</a>"

-    <div id="metadata-backup" />Creates/Maintains a Plex Meta Manager Metadata File with a full `metadata` mapping based
+    <div id="metadata-backup" />Creates/Maintains a Kometa Metadata File with a full `metadata` mapping based
     on the library's items locked attributes.

-    If you point to an existing Metadata File then PMM will Sync the changes to the file, so you won't lose non plex changes in the file.
+    If you point to an existing Metadata File then Kometa will Sync the changes to the file, so you won't lose non plex changes in the file.

     <hr style="margin: 0px;">